gvignesh286/gvignesh286.github.io/README.md

     println!("Outer x: {x}");
 }
 ```
-### the second line shadows the x value assignment but is still in scope for the rust language
+### -the second line shadows the x value assignment but is still in scope for the rust language

 # Standard Data Structures
 ## Vectors